-- 5.1 Following the completion of the Proposed Development, an additional residual risk relates to maintenance of the on-site drainage infrastructure.
-Failure, blockage and capacity exceedance above that of the design events for the drainage system are a potential risk to the Site and the surrounding area. - 5.2 In order to reduce the risks, maintenance of the system will be incorporated in general site management and remains the responsibility of EP SHB Ltd. A manual will be prepared detailing each drainage feature on site, the maintenance required, timescales for maintenance and who is responsible for undertaking the maintenance.
-It is expected the Site owners will ultimately be responsible for maintenance of the site drainage system including all pipes, discharge structures and any SuDS implemented on site in accordance with the recommendations in the SuDS Manual.
+- 5.1 Following the completion of the Proposed Development, an additional residual risk relates to maintenance of the on Site drainage infrastructure.
+Failure, blockage and capacity exceedance above that of the design events for the drainage system are a potential risk to the Site and the surrounding area. - 5.2 In order to reduce the risks, maintenance of the system will be incorporated in general site management and remains the responsibility of EP Waste Management Ltd. A manual will be prepared detailing each drainage feature on Site, the maintenance required, timescales for maintenance and who is responsible for undertaking the maintenance.
+Maintenance of the Site drainage system will include all pipes, discharge structures and any SuDS implemented on Site in accordance with the recommendations in the SuDS Manual.